 Bally’s Casinos used to be in the pinball business, and their name comes from their first hit pinball machine called “Ballyhoo.”

 In 1999, Pinball tried to make a comeback with a game that integrated a video screen with the traditional mechanical playing field.

 Despite the mountains of hyperbole heaped on the promotion of Pinball 2000, it never really caught on.

-Still, pinball has a devoted fan base, that love the game for its vintage, analogue feel.
-Even long after the pinball was freed from seedy back rooms and smoky bars, it still feels like a rebel’s game.
+Still, pinball has a devoted fan base, that love of the game for its vintage, analog feel.
+Even long after the pinball was freed from seedy backrooms and smoky bars, it still feels like a rebel’s game.
 You don’t have to be smart or athletic to play it.
 Anyone can suck.
 Anybody can be great.
 It’s a nerd’s game, an underdog’s game, and now, it’s totally legal.

 You can play tons of old pinball games and check out the early games at the Pacific Pinball Museum in Alameda, California.